cymcsg/UltimateAndroid/README.md

 CommonLibs of Android Development
 ===================================

-A fast way to develop Android apps.
+###A fast way to develop Android apps.
+### 快速开发Android应用的框架

-The lib contains many feature like View Injection,ORM,Asynchronous Http and Image,User scenario testing,etc.And it will be added by more feature in the future.
+The lib contains many feature like View Injection,ORM,Asynchronous Http and Image,User scenario testing,many UI Modules etc.And it will be added by more feature in the future.

 About Demos and docs: I will add some demos and docs in next two weeks with some other